 “They began to poke down in the straw to see if they could find any thing.
 The straw was thick … At the second or third time of rolling it off, they found some large loose stones … [and] the earth seemed to have been disturbed.
 [He] poked down with the handle of a rake and mole-spike … and something that appeared to be flesh stuck to the spike. … They cleared the earth away till they came to the body.
 They then cleared towards the head part, and found a handkerchief that appeared to be tied round her neck.
 The outside of it seemed of one colour, but on undoing the folds, they could see the colour.
 They then cleared towards the feet.
 The body was lying down, but not stretched out.
 It occupied about three feet and a half.
 The legs were drawn up, and the head was bent down a little into the earth. … They body was then taken from the hole.”

 Maria’s father then reported, “When they turned the mouth up … it looked like my daughter’s Maria Martin.”
 Marten’s badly decomposed body had been found.
-Authorities were notified of Marten’s death and came to the barn.
-An investigation was also conducted and officer James Lee of Lambeth tracked Corder down to his house in London.
-Corder was arrested in his drawing room and taken back to Suffolk to stand trial.
+Authorities were notified of Marten’s death and thus began the investigation.
+A search was also conducted by officer James Lee of Lambeth who tracked Corder to his house in London.
+He arrested him in his drawing room for the Red Barn Murder and took him back to Suffolk to stand trial.
 One newspaper reported on Corder’s capture:

 “In company with a local officer, Lee, the police-officer, apprehended the prisoner at Ealing, who, on his apprehension, denied having known Maria Martin.
 He thrice denied having known her.
 Lee searched the house … Pistols were also found in the house by Lee, and a sword, which had been compared with the hole in the stays, and the hole in the left side of the body.
 It had been sharpened for the prisoner before he left Polstead, and seen in his possession there.”

-At trial, Marten’s stepmother related her prophetic dream.
-Marten’s father told about discovering his daughter’s body in the barn, and Marten’s 10-year-old brother testified that he saw Corder before the murder near the barn and carrying a loaded pistol.
-The brother also testified that later he saw Corder leaving the barn carrying a pickaxe, as did a neighbor.
+At trial, Marten’s stepmother related her prophetic dream of the Red Barn Murder and Marten’s father told about discovering his daughter’s body in the barn.
+Marten’s 10-year-old brother also testified that he saw Corder before the murder near the barn and carrying a loaded pistol.
+In addition, the brother testified that later he saw Corder leaving the barn carrying a pickaxe, as did a neighbor.
 The Polstead constable, John Baalam, also testified.
 He denied that he ever wrote a letter or threatened to arrest Marten for having a bastard child.

 With so much evidence against him, Corder began to lose confidence and finally did admit being at the barn.
-However, he claimed Marten had committed suicide.
+However, he refused to claim he was responsible for the Red Barn Murder and instead alleged that Marten had committed suicide.
 He also maintained that after he left the barn, he heard a shot and ran back, only to discover Marten dead with one of his pistols lying next to her.
 When the jury adjourned to determine the verdict, they did not believe Corder or that Marten had committed suicide.
 In fact, the jury found Corder guilty of murder, which came as no surprise to one newspaper:

 “Any one who has read the trial, the summing up of the Judge, and above all, the defence of the prisoner, must be convinced that there never was a case so clearly proved by circumstantial evidence. … Since his conviction Corder has remained in a state of the utmost despair.
 There does not appear, indeed, to be one circumstance attending his committal, trial, and conviction, that can afford him the smallest consolation.
 He committed the murder without any ostensible object, he has denied the deed all along, and, in order to save appearances, has been driven to the utmost falsehood and deceit, which have only the more confirmed everyone of the certainty of his guilt.
 His very friends seem to have deserted him.
 His mother has not visited him since his conviction … His wife has seen him occasionally, and took her last farewell yesterday.”

-As Corder sat in jail, the clergy pressed him to confess his crime.
+As Corder sat in jail, the clergy pressed him to confess his involvement in the Red Barn Murder.
 Corder agonized over doing so but finally did.
 Nonetheless, in his confession, he claimed Marten’s murder was an accident that began with an argument and that he accidentally shot her in the right eye while she was changing out of her manly disguise.

-Corder’s case was well publicized and he went to his execution on 11 August 1828 attended by ten thousand spectators.
+The Red Barn Murder case was well publicized and Corder went to his execution on 11 August 1828 attended by ten thousand spectators.
 One paper reported that the crowd poured in from all quarters arriving in gigs, chaises, carts, and wagons, and that some vehicles were some stuffed with as many as fourteen spectators.

 After being taken to the scaffolding, Corder’s arms were fastened and he appeared faint.
 He might have fallen to the ground, if he had not been supported by the constables.
 Before he was hanged, he kept repeating under his breath, “May God forgive me!
 Lord receive my soul!”
 Corder was indeed sorrowful for the murder because his last words were, “I deserve my fate – I have offended my God – may he have mercy on me.”